 Jérémie Gabourg is Leisure and Media Manager at Tourism Montréal and is responsible for the tourism marketing of his city.
 He organizes tours for tour operators or travel agents and journalists and ensures that these multipliers have the most positive impression of the city.
 What did he study and how did he get to this job?

-Originally from Martinique, Jérémie moved to Paris with his family as a child.
-With 18 he came to study in Montral - and just stayed there.
-"I like the open mindset of people," he says, explaining that Montréal, as a classic immigration city, is very cosmopolitan: "There are not only English and French, but also Spanish, Portuguese, Italian and Creole language groups.
-And there's that certain savor vivre, a certain serenity in the lifestyle "
+Jérémie originally comes from Martinique, but moved to Paris with his family as a child.
+At 18 he came to Montreal to study - and just stayed there.
+"I like the open mentality of the people," he says, explaining that Montreal as a classic immigration city is very cosmopolitan: "There are not only English and French, but also Spanish, Portuguese, Italian and Creole language groups.
+And there is that certain savor vivre, a certain serenity in lifestyle ”

-At the same time, the economy is much stronger than in France, so the career opportunities are also significantly better.
-“I was convinced by this mixture, which is why I extended my stay to new ones every year - now it's been 12 years," he laughs.
+At the same time, the economy is much stronger than in France, so career opportunities are also significantly better.
+“I was convinced by this mixture, which is why I extended my stay to new ones every year - now it's been over 12 years,” he laughs.

 What to study?

-He came across his choice of study rather by chance - that connects many other freshmen, who, given the many possibilities also do not know what to study.
-Even Jérémie originally had only the meaning of what he knew: "I wanted to study translation first, but had at the Casting specified as a second choice management with a focus on tourism. "
+He chose his course of study rather by accident - this connects many other new students who, given the many options, do not really know what to study.
+Jérémie originally only had that Sense What he knew: "I wanted to study translation first, but when I applied for a job, I indicated management with a focus on tourism."

 So he started a three-year Bachelor's degree course - and realized that he liked this subject very well.